UTD-DOES/SMR_Ship_Energy_Management/README.md

 # Reliable Operation of Dynamic Battery and SMR System

-This repository provides all necessary files and scripts for the dynamic modeling and automatic simulation of a system integrating a Battery Energy Storage System (BESS), a Small Modular Reactor (SMR), and dynamic propulsion motor load behavior.
+This repository provides all necessary files and scripts for the dynamic modeling and automatic simulation of a system integrating a Battery Energy Storage System (BESS) and SMR with dynamic propulsion motor load behavior.

-The focus is on ensuring **reliable system operation** under dynamic conditions with **automatic model loading and execution**.

-## Repository Contents
+## Repository Content

 - **Grid_v33_B0.sav**
   Network configuration file for the system.